Bulls beat Pistons again, 108-99; Drummond ejected

 TIP-INS

-Bulls: Wendell Carter Jr. (right ankle sprain) missed the game for Chicago. … The Bulls are 4-2 in the second half of back-to-backs this season but are just 1-5 in the first half.
+Bulls: Wendell Carter Jr. (right ankle sprain) missed the game. … The Bulls are 4-2 in the second half of back-to-backs this season but are just 1-5 in the first half.

 Pistons: Detroit was without Luke Kennard (bilateral knee tendinitis). … Rose has scored at least 20 points in five straight games, his longest streak since a five-game run in January 2012. … Drummond made a 3-pointer in the first quarter.
 He entered the game 0 for 19 from long distance this season. … The Pistons turned the ball over 19 times.